-The use of improper gasoline or additives can damage the fuel system and is considered misuse of the system.
+Use of improper gasoline or additives can damage fuel system and is considered misuse of the system.
 Damaged caused by improper gasoline or additives is not covered under warranty.

-The use of fuels containing ethanol higher than 10 percent (E-10) can damage the engine and/ or fuel system and will void the warranty.
+The use of fuels containing ethanol higher than 10 percent (E-10) can damage the engine and/or fuel system and will void the warranty.